Slovenská hadzanárska extraliga

 Niké Handball Extraliga is the highest league in the league system of Slovak Handball and comprises the top 10 Slovak handball teams.
-The first season began in 1993–94.
+The first season began in 1993–94 and, with the exception of a 5-year break when the joint Czech-Slovak Handball Interliga (HIL) was organized, has been running since.
+The most successful club is HT Tatran Prešov, which has become the champion of Slovakia 20 times.
+Since the 2020/21 season, it has been called the Niké Handball Extraliga.

 Structure

 The season starts in the end of September with a regular season comprising 11 teams meeting each other twice.
-The 8 best teams after the regular season qualifies for the play-off.
+The 8 best teams after the regular season qualify for the play-off.

-The season ends with a single final in the end of April.
+The season ends with a single final at the end of April.